osmandapp/web/main/docs/user/plugins/index.md

 ### [Topography](./contour-lines.md)

-Topography information, such as Contour lines, Hillshade, Slope, 3D Relief - helps to make a visual assessment of the lay of the land by seeing elevation, relief, extremes, steepness, points of equal height, etc.
+Topography information, such as Contour lines, Hillshade, Slope, 3D Relief, helps to make a visual assessment of the lay of the land by seeing elevation, relief, extremes, steepness, points of equal height, etc.

 ### [Nautical map view](./nautical-charts.md)